 - We use your contact information to send you our latest news and ways you can support our work.
-We use your details to process donations you have made to us, to send you a receipt for such donations (annually for monthly or quarterly donations) and we also use your personal data to claim Gift Aid, if applicable.
+We use your details to process donations you have made to us, to send you a receipt for such donations and acknowledge with thanks your donation in our Annual Review.
+We also use your personal data to claim Gift Aid, if applicable.
 If you have submitted a grant application, we use your contact information as stated in the Grant Application form.

 Legal bases under GDPR to justify our processing

 - We will process your personal data to send you by post our latest news and ways you can support our work or by email if you are a Corporate Subsciber as it is in our legitimate interests.
 It is also necessary to process your personal data for a) compliance with our legal obligations eg when we receive donations or send Gift Aid information to HMRC or b) performance of a contract or to take steps to enter into a contract when you have submitted a grant application.